geeksblabla/awesome-morocco/readme.md

 - [Laravel Starter](https://github.com/simoebenhida/laravel-starter) - A laravel start that has all the stuff that i need when creating a fresh laravel app.
 By [@simoebenhida](https://github.com/simoebenhida)
 - [Laravel Log Reader](https://github.com/ci-on/laravel-log-reader) - An UI for laravel logs.
 By [@simoebenhida](https://github.com/simoebenhida)
 - [Larabye](https://github.com/mouadziani/Larabye) - A mini PHP starter / framework. by [@mouadziani](https://github.com/mouadziani)
+- [SlackBatch](https://github.com/mehdibo/SlackBatch) - A CLI tool made with PHP to send Slack invitations
+- [Codeigniter-recaptcha](https://github.com/mehdibo/Codeigniter-recaptcha) - A CodeIgniter library to use Google's recaptcha
+- [Codeigniter-sslhook](https://github.com/mehdibo/Codeigniter-SSLHook) - A tool to set appropriate headers/redirection for SSL websites
+- [PHPForms](https://github.com/mehdibo/PHPForms) - A set of of tools to help you create forms and export data as fast as possible
+- [Codeigniter-blockchain](https://github.com/mehdibo/Codeigniter-blockchain) - A Codeigniter library to use the Blockchain Wallet AP

 #### CSS
 - [Unnamed CSS](https://github.com/smakosh/unnamed-css-framework) - Micro colorful CSS framework by [@smakosh](https://github.com/smakosh)